AlfredoSoto1/BotOrientador/README.md

 the software starts it knows to where connect and start running the bot in the corresponding server.
 For this software you will also need Git installed in your preferred Operating system.
-This will be important for cloning the repository, working with branches and git staging commits to later push and/or pull from cloud's repository
+This will be important for cloning the repository, working with branches and git staging commits to later push and/or pull from/to remote repository
 ### Installation
 To install this software first clone the repository to a folder of your choice in your device.
 After cloning, you can open Eclipse IDE and import with git (smart import) the already cloned repository.